MathStuff/Matrices/README.md

 C.apply(expressions,columns,conditions,returnmat) #Apply given 'expression' to given 'columns' where the 'conditions' are True, set returnmat wheter or not to return self.
 If 'columns' is None, 'expressions' is applied to all columns.

-C.replace(old,new,columns,conditions) #Change 'old' values to 'new' in the 'columns' where the 'conditions' are True
+C.replace(old,new,columns,conditions,returnmat) #Change 'old' values to 'new' in the 'columns' where the 'conditions' are True.
+Set returnmat wheter or not to return self.

 C.indexSet(name,start,returnmat) #Set an indexing column named 'name', starting from 'start' and return self if 'returnmat' is True